cryptocopycats/mooncats/colors/README.md

 All designs use Smile (Face) & Left (Facing).
 Let's do the original ~24x24 pixel size and 3x format.

+**Update**

+Added two new color series (V2 and CryptoCats).
+What's news?

+The V2 series tries to improve the original Mooncat designs and the new CryptoCats series uses original CryptoCats designs.

+See [**Mooncat Design Series**](https://github.com/cryptocopycats/design.mooncats) for more.
+Let's go.

 ## 24 Karat Gold